Donations and loans to political parties

 There are rules controlling the donations and loans that political parties receive.
 This page contains an overview of the rules.

-Fourteen political parties registered in Great Britain reported accepting almost £10 million in donations between 1 October and 31 December 2013.
+Ten political parties registered in Great Britain reported accepting almost £14.5 million in donations between 1 January and 31 March 2014.
 Six parties also accepted almost £2 million from public funds.

 There are rules on who can make donations and loans to political parties and other campaigners.
 For instance, individuals can only donate if they are on an electoral register.